getify/You-Dont-Know-JS/async & performance/ch3.md

 **Note:** Inside `add(..)`, the `Promise.all(..)` call creates a promise (which is waiting on `promiseX` and `promiseY` to resolve).
 The chained call to `.then(..)` creates another promise, which the `return values[0] + values[1]` line immediately resolves (with the result of the addition).
 Thus, the `then(..)` call we chain off the end of the `add(..)` call -- at the end of the snippet -- is actually operating on that second promise returned, rather than the first one created by `Promise.all(..)`.
 Also, though we are not chaining off the end of that second `then(..)`, it too has created another promise, had we chosen to observe/use it.
 This promise chaining stuff will be explained in much greater detail later in this chapter.

 Just like with cheeseburger orders, it's possible that the resolution of a promise is not fulfillment, but instead failure (aka rejection).
-Unlike a successfully filled promise, where the resolution value is always programmatic, rejection values can either be set directly by the program logic, or they can result automatically from a JS runtime error.
+Unlike a successfully filled promise, where the fulfillment value is always programmatic, a rejection value (commonly called a "reason") can either be set directly by the program logic, or it can result automatically from a JS runtime error.

 With promises, the `then(..)` call can actually take two functions, the first for success (as shown above), and the second for failure: